tendermario/haller/README.md

 1. Hit the pairing button on your Aurora
 1. run `config.py`.
 It will discover your Aurora, pair with it and create a file called `aurora.ini` containing config data.

+This will persist until you reset your Nanoleaf.
+You can have your phone and computer connected to the panels at the same time.

 ## Notes on controls

 - Hard reset: Press and hold power + arrow for 10 seconds until flashing for hard reset to factory defaults and go into pair mode.